SNAP Mission Statement

 • Build a continually expanding world-wide network of chapters united under the SNAP banner and website.

-• Recruit and train a flourishing team of staff members, volunteers, leaders and activists who will form an insurmountable force for recovery and change
+• Recruit and train a flourishing team of staff, volunteers, leaders and activists who will form an insurmountable force for recovery and change

 • Expose predators across the globe and ensure that they are never placed in positions where they can abuse again